 You'll be able to learn about the National Electric Code, workplace safety, electrical theory, and many other things that can give you a head start on other people who may apply for the same apprenticeships.
 Most trade-school programs even include hands-on training in addition to regular classroom instruction.
 That way, you'll have solid footing when you pursue the next step of the process.

 3. Apply for an apprenticeship

-Once you're ready, begin looking for apprenticeship opportunities as soon as possible.
-You never know how many other people might be applying for the same apprentice jobs, so it's good to get a jump on them if you can.
+You can get an apprenticeship as an electrician by researching opportunities and applying as soon as you're ready.
+After all, you never know how many other people might be applying for the same apprentice jobs, so it's good to get a jump on them if you can.
 In fact, having a sense of urgency may be one of the most essential aspects of knowing how to become an electrician apprentice.

 You may be able to find a local apprenticeship through the United States Department of Labor or by exploring newspaper classifieds and online job boards.
 In addition, electrical apprenticeship openings periodically become available through organizations such as:

 - The International Brotherhood of Electrical Workers (IBEW)

 - Independent Electrical Contractors (IEC)